Configuring the Web Server

 http://www.server.com/ContactMine2/contact.fwx

-Another way is to directly refer to it in the URL.
+Another way is to directly reference it in the URL.
 This method will work with any server and does not require much configuration.
 All you need to do is make sure that the CGI and ISAPI modules are installed in a directory that is configured for program execution.
 Following are examples of requesting the FoxWeb program contact.fwx, by directly calling the two modules:

 http://www.server.com/scripts/foxweb.exe/ContactMine2/contact.fwx